Milk Inc.: History

-In 2020, Regi announced that Linda's return to Milk Inc. was unlikely.
-Meanwhile, he focused on his solo career, releasing hits like "Where Did You Go" and "Ellie."
-His solo trajectory gained momentum in Belgium, and in 2021, he sold out the Sportpaleis with his own show titled "Kom Wat Dichterbij," the same name as his first single in Dutch, which reached the top of the Belgian charts.
-There was much speculation about a possible appearance by Linda at the event, but she did not show up.
+In 2020, Penxten announced that Mertens's return to Milk Inc. was unlikely.
+Meanwhile, he focused on his solo career, releasing hits like "Where Did You Go" and "Ellie".
+His solo trajectory gained momentum in Belgium, and in 2021, he sold out the Sportpaleis with his own show titled "Kom Wat Dichterbij", the same name as his first single in Dutch, which reached the top of the Belgian charts.
+There was much speculation about a possible appearance by Mertens at the event, but she did not show up.
 Still, Milk Inc. classics were performed by other Belgian artists.

-In 2022, Regi returned to the Sportpaleis with another solo show, and again the audience waited, unsuccessfully, for Linda's presence.
-At the end of the performance, the next show was announced: "The Return."
-The title further fueled speculation about Linda's possible comeback.
-When asked, Regi avoided giving a direct answer, explaining that the name referred to a return to the roots of Eurodance and trance—as demonstrated by his latest single, "Horen, Zien En Zwijgen," which recalls the early years of Milk Inc.
+In 2022, Penxten returned to the Sportpaleis with another solo show.
+At the end of the performance, the next show was announced: "The Return".
+The title further fueled speculation about Mertens's possible comeback.
+When asked, Penxten avoided giving a direct answer, explaining that the name referred to a return to the roots of Eurodance and trance—as demonstrated by his single, "Horen, Zien En Zwijgen", which recalls the early years of Milk Inc.

-After years of seclusion, Linda Mertens quietly returned to the stage in 2022, beginning her career revival outside Belgium.
+After years of seclusion, Mertens quietly returned to the stage in 2022, beginning her career revival outside Belgium.
 The singer participated in a "remember" festival in Blackpool, England, alongside other names from the Belgian dance scene, such as Evi Goffin (Lasgo former singer), Jessy, and Dee Dee.

-Since then, Linda has performed at festivals in the UK, Spain, and Ireland.
+Mertens then performed at festivals in the UK, Spain, and Ireland.
 She also made a one-time appearance in Canada, where she performed "Insomnia" by Faithless in a duet with Evi Goffin.
-According to an interview with Nina magazine, the fact that the foreign audience was unaware of her personal story—marked by the loss of her daughter Lio — made these performances less emotionally charged.
-For her, these shows served as a kind of rehearsal for the much-anticipated return to her homeland.
+According to an interview with Nina magazine, the fact that the foreign audience was unaware of her personal story—marked by the loss of her daughter Lio—made these performances less emotionally charged.
+For her, these shows served as a kind of rehearsal for her return to performing in Belgium.

-This reunion with the Belgian audience took place in October 2023 during the show "The Return" at the Sportpaleis.
-After more than an hour and a half of the show, Linda entered the stage with her back turned, covered by a black cloak.
-The audience, already aware of her presence, greeted her with deafening shouts: "Linda!
-Linda!
-Linda!".
-The moment was deeply emotional, as if her nearly decade-long absence had never happened.
+Mertens returned to performing in Belgium in October 2023 with "The Return" show at the Sportpaleis.
+After more than an hour and a half of the show, Mertens entered the stage with her back turned, covered by a black cloak.
+The audience greeted her with shouts before Mertens began performing "Whisper", followed by "Run" and "Blackout".

-Linda took a deep breath before starting "Whisper," accompanied by an ecstatic crowd.
-Then followed "Run" and "Blackout."
-Visibly moved and more reserved than usual, she had the unconditional support of the audience, who sang in unison and enthusiastically celebrated her return.